Patents: Synthetic Cannabidiol

 cannabigerol.
 Any of these compounds may be obtained by chemical

-the desired product and its synthetic precursors, as
+such as the desired product and its synthetic precursors,

-further organic com- pounds such as starting materials or side
+and further organic com- pounds such as starting materials or

-products of the synthesis, which are not cannabinoid compounds.
+side products of the synthesis, which are not cannabinoid

-These mixtures can be purified to a high degree and with good
+compounds.
+These mixtures can be purified to a high degree and

-yields on a large scale by the method according to the present
+with good yields on a large scale by the method according to the

-inven- tion.
-In a particularly preferred embodiment, the method
+present inven- tion.
+In a particularly preferred embodiment, the

 delta- 9-THC (III) or cannabidiol (II). io According to one